Spectra of infinite graphs via freeness with amalgamation: Introduction

-\begin{theorem}[Sunada] Let $A_\G$ be a Jacobi matrix on a graph $\G$ with $n$ vertices, and let $A_\T$ be its lift to the universal cover of $\G$.
-Then the density of states of $A_\T$ assigns a positive integer multiple of $1/n$ to any connected component of the spectrum of $A_\T$.
+\begin{theorem}[Sunada] Using the notation above, the density of states of $A_\T$ assigns a positive integer multiple of $1/n$ to any connected component of the spectrum of $A_\T$.
 Consequently, the spectrum of $A_\T$ contains at most $n$ connected components. \end{theorem}

-\begin{remark}[Tightness] As mentioned above, if $\G$ is a tree then $\G \cong \T$, and hence, if $\G$ has distinct eigenvalues (e.g. $\G$ is a path and $A_\G$ is its adjacency matrix), Sunada's bound on the number of components is tight.
-A more interesting example of tightness is any finite graph with $A_\G$ having distinct $b_v$ and $\sum_{e \in E(\G)} a_e < \min_{u \ne v} |b_u - b_v|$; see \cite[\S 10.2]{avni2020periodic}. \end{remark}
+\begin{remark}[Tightness of the bound] As mentioned above, if $\G$ is a tree then $\G \cong \T$, and hence, if $\G$ has distinct eigenvalues (e.g. $\G$ is a path and $A_\G$ is its adjacency matrix), Sunada's bound on the number of components is tight.
+A more interesting example of tightness is any finite graph with $\calG$ with distinct $b_v$ and $\sum_{\diredge \in E(\G)} a_\diredge < \min_{u \ne v} |b_u - b_v|$; see \cite[\S 10.2]{avni2020periodic}. \end{remark}

-The trick needed to reduce the proof of the above theorem to the theorem in \cite{pimsner1982k} is standard in $K$-theory and was first used in the context of graph theory by Aomoto and Kato in \cite{aomoto1988green}.
+Once the $C^*$-algebra representation is obtained, the trick needed to reduce the proof of the above theorem to the theorem in \cite{pimsner1982k} is standard in $K$-theory and in the context of graph theory it was first used by Aomoto and Kato in \cite{aomoto1988green}.
 The upper bound on the number of bands of the spectrum of $A_\T$ is implicit in the work of Sunada \cite{sunada1992group}.
 It was then highlighted and proved explicitly in \cite{avni2020periodic}.
-This technique was also used in \cite{kollar2019line} to upper bound the number of bands for certain infinite lattices.
+This technique was also used in \cite{kollar2019line} to establish an upper bound on the number of bands for certain infinite lattices.

-In relation to questions regarding the number of bands in the spectrum of $A_\T$, in Section \ref{subsec: bandexamples} we discuss the phenomenon of spectral splitting and provide answers to several questions in \cite{avni2020periodic} regarding possible extensions of theorems of Borg and Borg--Hochstadt.
+In relation to questions regarding the number of bands in the spectrum of $A_\T$, in Appendix \ref{subsec: bandexamples} we discuss the phenomenon of spectral splitting and provide answers to several questions in \cite{avni2020periodic} regarding possible extensions of theorems of Borg and Borg--Hochstadt.